Sign up to our Newsletter

 If you considered going to law school later on in your undergrad or as a mature student, this could also be a great time to take some additional courses to boost your GPA, gather law school application requirements, and prepare for law school

-1. Is Law School Worth it?
+1. Is Law School Right for Me?

 Ultimately, whether law school is worth it is up to you.
-Depending on your circumstance, attending law school may be more worth it.
+Depending on your circumstances, attending law school may be more worth it.
 For instance, you might have the financial means and the time to attend law school.
 If this is the case, then it may be an easier decision to make!

 While it can help you develop essential skills and provide greater opportunities in various fields and in terms of earning potential, law school isn’t necessary unless you want to be a lawyer or end up in a profession that requires a JD.
+Regardless of what you decide, ensure that you make a choice that ultimately benefits you in the long run.

 2. What Is the Value of Law School in the Workplace?